-In case of polluted snow, we use the polynomial and exponential approximation of the albedo.
+In case of polluted snow, we use the polynomial and exponential approximation for the snow albedo.
 This makes it possible to calculate BBA (spherical and plane) analytically.
 The details are given in Appendix 4.

 3.2 Retrievals for the polluted snow/ice case with account for atmospheric effects